Dave Leduc vs. Prom Samnang

 Dave Leduc vs. Prom Samnang was a highly anticipated Kun Khmer bout held on November 5, 2023, in Phnom Penh, Cambodia between Canadian-Burmese Lethwei champion Dave Leduc and Cambodian Kun Khmer champion Prom Samnang.
 The match was referred as historic by The Phnom Penh Post, as well as the biggest historical Kun khmer event and the most anticipated fight of the year.
 The event was notable for its cultural significance and wide viewership of over 15 million people.
-His Excellency Prime Minister of Cambodia Dr. Hun Manet stated that this match contributed to strengthen the ties of friendship between Cambodia and Myanmar.
+His Excellency Prime Minister of Cambodia, Hun Manet stated that this match contributed to strengthen the ties of friendship between Cambodia and Myanmar.

 Background

 In early 2023, the World Lethwei Federation proposed a match between Dave Leduc and Prom Samnang, recognizing Samnang's impressive winning streak in Kun Khmer and agreed for Samnang to challenge Dave Leduc for the openweight Lethwei World Championship.
 The bout was initially scheduled for May 27, 2023, in Banská Bystrica, Slovakia, at the occasion of MFC 2, but was canceled due to Samnang being denied a Schengen visa to enter Slovakia.
 "I still do not know when this match will take place, and I do not yet know if it will be fought under the rules or Lethwei or Kun Khmer.
 My preparation will be very different depending on the rules.
 Lethwei is fought with bare knuckles and the use of headbutts is allowed."
 Samnang said.
-In August 2023, Leduc announced his intention to retire after this fight under Kun Khmer rules in Cambodia.
+In August 2023, Leduc announced his intention to retire after one final fight in Cambodia and compete under Kun Khmer rules with hands wrapped in traditional ropes rather than under Lethwei rules.
 He extended an invitation to Prime Minister Hun Manet to attend the match, which was accepted.

 Leading up to the rescheduled fight, the Kun Khmer Federation hired 10 assistant coaches to help Samnang in his preparation against Leduc.

 Social media played a significant role in building anticipation.
 On April 27, 2023, Leduc posted a video on Facebook cracking open a coconut with his head where Samnang was seen imitating Leduc and included a montage of Cambodian individuals performing the same act.
 The video garnered over 9 million views.
 The bout was described by local Kun Khmer gym owner and coach Sov Men as “The fight of the century”.

 On November 2, upon his arrival at Phnom Penh International Airport, Leduc was greeted by a heavy media presence and screamed “Prom Samnang, where are you?" when exiting the airport.

 On November 3, two days prior to the fight, Samnang and Leduc were invited to the Peace Palace in Phnom Penh to meet with His Excellency Prime Minister of Cambodia Dr. Hun Manet.
 Manet said that the match between the two men will reflect mutual respect and contribute to strengthen the ties of friendship between Cambodia and Myanmar.
 The match will also raise awareness about Kun Khmer around the world the Cambodian Premier added.
 The match represented the meeting two of different cultures and martial arts tradition.